 When a young person joins the SAY: DC community, they, along with their parents, are also joining the broader community of SAY: The Stuttering Association for the Young.
 SAY is a non-profit organization that has been impacting young people who stutter and their families since 2001.
 In addition to SAY: DC, SAY offers Camp SAY – a two week overnight summer camp that takes place in the Pocono Mountains of PA; Camp SAY Across the USA – short-form day camps that take place in various cities around the country; Confident Voices – a year-round arts program that takes place in NYC with many public performances throughout the year; SAY’s Annual Gala – a special event that takes place in NYC each spring which celebrates the kids of SAY while raising funds for all of SAY’s programs; Paul Rudd’s Annual Bowling Benefit – this super-fun special event takes place in NYC each fall with both celebrity and SAY kid lane captains featuring long-time SAY supporter and Board Member Paul Rudd; George Springer’s Annual Bowling Benefit – this awesome special event takes place in Houston, TX each summer and features SAY’s National Spokesperson and 2017 World Series MVP George Springer from the Houston Astros; and Speech Therapy – a year-round program offered in our NYC offices as well as through Teletherapy that features individual speech therapy with a Speech Language Pathologist that specializes in stuttering.
 Even more than all these special events and programs, SAY families gain access to year-round support from its dedicated Staff, which include accomplished adults who stutter, as well as experts in working with young people who stutter.
 In addition to the support from the SAY Staff, parents and kids alike feel the year-round support that comes from being part of a large and accepting community.

-All SAY: DC activities will be offered with an emphasis on building confidence, friendships, and being part of a larger community.
-There will be so many activities offered at SAY: DC!, including but not limited to: Acting, Bookmaking, Dance, Drawing, Drumming, Field Trips (sporting events, performances, museums, etc.), Painting, Photography, Playwriting, Poetry, Printmaking, Sculpture, Songwriting, Singing, and much, much more.
-During all SAY activities, each person will have as much time as they need to speak.
+All SAY: DC activities emphasize building confidence, friendships, and being part of a larger community.
+There are so many activities offered at SAY: DC!, including but not limited to: Acting, Bookmaking, Dance, Drawing, Drumming, Field Trips (sporting events, performances, museums, etc.), Painting, Photography, Playwriting, Poetry, Printmaking, Sculpture, Songwriting, Singing, and much, much more.
+During all SAY activities, each person has as much time as they need to speak.

 Yes.
 All SAY: DC Staff are subject to a rigorous interview process and are required to pass a comprehensive background check prior to working at SAY: DC.
 All Staff also participate in an intensive training process that further reinforces SAY’s values and code of conduct.